ysyk2021/the-power-of-behavioral-interviewing-techniques-for-assessing-candidates-past-behavior-and/src/chapter-10-2.md

-Chapter 10: The Power of Behavioral Interviewing: Advantages of Using Behavioral Interviewing in Hiring Decisions
+Advantages of Using Behavioral Interviewing in Hiring Decisions
 =================================================================================================================

 Behavioral interviewing is a valuable tool that can help hiring managers and recruiters make informed hiring decisions.
 In this chapter, we will explore the advantages of using behavioral interviewing in the hiring process.